How Long Postpartum Till I Can HIIT, Plank + Run?

 Or not.
 Because when intra abdominal pressure is just too much for these non-functioning muscles to withstand – they blow.
 Leaking urine, prolapse, hernia, diastasis recti, a pooching mummy tummy are signs of a core not working right.
 Not signs of a core that just needs to plank longer or lift more or run on regardless – a core that ISN’T WORKING.

-So, how long postpartum can I Crossfit?
+So, how long postpartum can I do HIIT or Functional Training?

 You are ready to get hardcore again if and when your core and pelvic floor don’t have any of the danger signals listed above.